simecek/dspracticum2020/README_original_proposal.md

 # Data Science Practicum 2020

-This Data Science course has been taught at the Faculty of Science, Masaryk University, in the fall semester 2020/2021.
+This is a proposal for a Data Science course to be taught at the Faculty of Science, Masaryk University, in the fall semester 2020/2021.

-I gave 12 lectures, each focused on one ML technique and dataset (typically from [kaggle.com](http://kaggle.com)).
-The emphasis has been on coding and practicing data science skills, rather than the theoretical background.
+I expect to give 12 lectures, each focused on one dataset (typically from [kaggle.com](http://kaggle.com)) and one data science technique.
+The emphasis should be on coding and practicing data science skills, not the theoretical background.

 ## Course Info